 Forthright is published by a group of friends, who believe in the power of the written word, for people who want to go straight to the Cross of Christ.
-The daily e-zine is published online and by email, with original content not available elsewhere on the Internet.
+The daily e-zine is published online, with original content not available elsewhere on the Internet.
 For electronic and print reprints, please read the fine print.

-Barry was a missionary in Florianopolis, Brazil, for several years and is married to Sofia, a Brazilian from Belo Horizonte.
-They have two boys who enjoy a variety of interests.
-He now works with the MacArthur Park church in San Antonio, Tex., emphasizing evangelistic outreach.
+Barry, the son of missionaries to Australia, was himself a missionary in Florianopolis, Brazil and is married to Sofia, a Brazilian from Belo Horizonte.
+They have two boys in college.
+He now works with the MacArthur Park church in San Antonio, Texas, emphasizing evangelistic outreach.

 Barry believes that the best biblical writing does not create new ideas, but simply involves stating “what is” in a memorable way.

-Barry writes on Thursdays in the Hands-on Faith column.
+His writings appear on Wednesdays in the Hands-on Faith column.

 Christine (Tina) Berglund

 Born in Danbury, Conn., and converted at 15 through a little mimeographed magazine ministry called “Christ for Today,” Christine was raised by atheists, but lacked the blind faith they had (Romans 1:20).

 She met and married Gary F. Berglund, Sr. in that mission church.
 Gary then enrolled in Bear Valley Bible Institute at Denver, where she also audited most of the classes.